LukeGrahamLandry/franca/devlog.md

-    which is still a lot slower than native 73ms but a big improvement. hopefully a lot of whats left is just the time to spin up a new universe. yeah, for kaleidoscope it's 16666ms -> 1382ms (12x), and native is 627ms.
+    which is still a lot slower than native 73ms but a big improvement. hopefully a lot of whats left is just the time to spin up a new universe. yeah, for kaleidoscope it's 16666ms -> 1382ms (12x), and native is 627ms. oh and im only using one core compared to 2 threads when native so it makes sense that its slower.
+- interesting source of confusion, when loading as a linux kernel image, it doesn't necessarily put the device tree before the kernel so my current system will overflow into it.

 ## (Nov 13)